5 Written questions

 - a Wild species with so few individual survivors that the species could soon become extinct in all or most of its natural range.

 - b Manipulation of populations of wild species (especially game species) and their habitats for (1) human benefit, (2) the welfare of other species, and (3) the preservation of threatened and endangered wildlife species.

 - c Use of mathematical models to estimate a population's risk of extinction.

 - d Species no longer found anywhere on earth; forever.

 - e Goal: to protect species from premature extinction.

 Tactics: legally protecting endangered species; propagating endangered species in captivity; reintroducing species back into suitable habitats.

-- Value of an organism, species, ecosystem, or the earth's biodiversity based on its existence, regardless of whether it has any usefulness to us.
+- Value of an organism, species, ecosystem, or the earth's biodiversity based on its usefulness to us.

 - Mostly trees that can tolerate shade and form a fairly stable complex forest community.

 - requires the federal government to protect actively each of the hundreds of species listed as endangered-regardless of the economic effect on the surrounding towns or region.